Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>The colony of cats.</figcaption>
 </figure>

 Shortly afterwards, Max came walking from the opposite direction.
 We informed him that he was walking the wrong way, so he turned around and joined us.
 I was the one who got stuck talking to him while we walked.
-My companions seemed to know better than to engage with him.
+My companions seemed reluctant to engage with him.
 We arrived at a beach town where we bought supplies in a shop and rested for a bit, while Max went on ahead.
-Then I left my companions because, while I appreciated their company, I was planning to walk a lot that day, and I didn't want to hang around for too long.
+Then I left my companions because, while I appreciated their company, I was planning to walk a lot that day, and I didn't want to stall for too long.

-There was a diversion because fallen rocks had blocked the cliffside path.
+There was a diversion because fallen rocks had blocked the cliffside path ahead.
 When the paths rejoined, I ran into Max yet again and got stuck walking with him for another couple of hours.
 He told me he was in a car crash at the age of 3.
 Both his parents died in the crash, but Vladimir Putin managed to pull him from the wreck and administer a life-saving dose of morphine.
-Somehow, he was able to recall the exact words that Putin spoke to another person at the scene, despite being at the time a morphinated 3-year-old who'd just been in a car crash.
-Then he was brought by helicopter to a Soviet military base, from where he ended up being adopted and living in various Soviet states, including Armenia and Georgia.
+Then he was brought by helicopter to a Soviet military base, from where he was adopted and lived in various Soviet states, including Armenia and Georgia.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231009_120905.jpg') }}"